SherG/skeleventy2/site/blog/food-shortages.md

 Earlier in the press conference Biden said that the U.S. was "coordinating with the G7 and the European Union on food security, as well as energy security."

-## Tucker Carlson Gets It Wrong
+## Out of Context

 The next night, Fox News host Tucker Carlson replayed some of Biden's comments and claimed that food shortages Biden was talking about were not going to occur overseas, but right here, in the United States.

+Granted, this isn't a New Hampshire subject.
+But we decided to share it here, for readers who are interested in the topic.
+The Connecticut River Valley is a fertile agricultural zone and the entire state has numerous options for residents to buy produce, meat, and dairy products directly from farms.

 Here's what Carlson <a href="https://www.youtube.com/embed/ohGa1DcA6BI" target="blank">told an audience</a> of millions: "Once again, in case you missed it, to repeat, 'food shortages.'
 Not in Sudan!
 In Cinncinnati, in Reno, in Spokane, in Norfolk and of course in our big cities too, where not a single person born here has an idea of what a food shortage is.
 Our problem's always been having too much food.
 Now we won't have enough.
 We know that because the President of the United States just told us that on camera."

 Unfortunately, Carlson was not the only broadcast that got this story wrong.
-Another Fox News show, "The Five," also <a href="https://www.youtube.com/watch?v=iR-7d7cLbQA" target="blank">promoted the false story</a>.
+Another Fox News show, "The Five," also <a href="https://www.youtube.com/watch?v=iR-7d7cLbQA" target="blank">seemed confused on the topic.</a>.

 While it's true that the President has a tendency to be unclear in off-the-cuff remarks, anyone who's been following the Russia-Ukraine war would know better that to interpret Biden's statements in this way.